son110904/son110904/README.md

 I've been learning code in 5 years, started with C and now C++ and Java.
 I might learn Go in 2025
 * 🌍  I'm based in Hanoi
 * 🤝  I'm open to collaborating on everything related to AI
-*  🔭 Currently IT sophomore
+*  🔭 I'm currently a sophomore IT student
 *  🌱 Learning about app, OS, networking at the moment

 ### Skills